SvOlli/sorbus/doc/cpu_detect.md

 of the [cc65](https://cc65.github.io/) compiler suite.
 It can tell apart nine different 6502 based CPUs.

-While this is more than the six CPUs being detected with the method described here, it does not make sense to add any of those CPUs to this routine for a simple reason: they don't fix in a 40 pins socket compatible with the 65C02.
+While there are more than the six CPUs being detected with the method described here, it does not make sense to add any of those CPUs to this routine for a simple reason: they don't fix in a 40 pins socket compatible with the 65C02.
 The table has a slightly more detailed description: